HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-04-2-generating-keys-and-addresses.md

 $$y = 32670510020758816978083085130507043184471273380659243275938904335757337482424$$

+The product of your private key *sk* with this base point *P* gives you your *elliptic public key*, *PK*.
+All public keys are computed based on the same generator point.

+![Keys](/assets/post_files/technology/expert/2.3.2-keys-and-addresses/keys_D.jpg)
+![Keys](/assets/post_files/technology/expert/2.3.2-keys-and-addresses/keys_M.jpg)

-The product of your private key *sk* with the base point *P* gives you your *elliptic public key*, *PK*.
-If you wonder how computationally expensive it is to multiply such a large number (*sk*) with a point on the curve you can check out our last article on **elliptic curve cryptography** where we calculate the number of computational steps needed.
-An extra byte is added to the front to give you your *full public key*.
+If you wonder how computationally expensive it is to multiply such a large number (*sk*) with a point on the curve you can check out our last article on [elliptic curve cryptography]({{ site.baseurl }}{% post_url /technology/expert/2022-02-04-1-elliptic-curve-cryptography %}) where we calculate the number of computational steps needed.
+An extra byte is added to the front of your elliptic public key to give you your *full public key*.
 The extra byte depends on the specific blockchain you are generating an address for.
 For Bitcoin it is 0x04, for Horizen it is 0x ?? **TKKG**

-![Keys](/assets/post_files/technology/expert/2.3.2-keys-and-addresses/keys_D.jpg)
-![Keys](/assets/post_files/technology/expert/2.3.2-keys-and-addresses/keys_M.jpg)

 We will follow along with an example: Our private key needs to have 32 bytes, which equals 32 UTF-8 characters.